cisco/elsy/README.md

 export DOCKER_HOST=tcp://docker-daemon-host:2375

 ```
+Alternatively there is an installation script `bootstrap` to compile and install binaries

 See the [Using elsy in a Project](docs/configuringlcrepo.md) document for
 info on how to setup a repo to use elsy.